bohanhou14/CLERC/README.md

 ### Installation [TODO]

 ### Pipeline
-`retrieval/src/pipeline.py` is the entrypoint to the curation of CLERC.
+[pipeline.py](https://github.com/bohanhou14/CLERC/blob/main/retrieval/src/pipeline.py) is the entrypoint to the curation of CLERC.

 It supports several tasks, and the order reflects how CLERC was constructed:
 1. **process_raw**: process .jsonl.xz file from CAP into .tsv corpus (CLERC/doc)
 2. **build_collections**: chunkify CLERC/doc with a sliding window into passage collection (CLERC/passage)
 3. **build_queries**: convert CLERC/doc into queries and also classify them according to direct/indirect, single-removed/all-removed --- Read our paper for details.
 4. **filter_queries**: identify & extract central citation sentence from the queries.
-This is done with the support of eyecite (kudos to https://github.com/freelawproject/eyecite)!
+This is done with the support of [eyecite](https://github.com/freelawproject/eyecite)!
 5. **build_qrels**: standardize queries to MSMarco format and also provide the qrels for evaluating the queries (doc-level and passage-level)
 6. **build_pos_train_collection_rerank** and **build_rerank_triples**: explained in [here](#Building-Passage-level-Triples).